-Learn more about the aspirations of local communities in the region to create and sustain healthy and vital places to live, work and play.
+In 2009 Metro asked each city and county in the region to share their aspirations to create and sustain healthy and vital places to live, work and play.

 Making a vision a reality is not a simple task.
 Often when people are asked to describe what they want their communities to be like in the future they use descriptions of how it should look and function.
 They describe the vibrant environment of people coming and going on the street, the inviting streetscapes of established neighborhoods and prosperous businesses that would anchor the community.